Optometry

 What is the University of Waterloo Advanced Standing Optometry Preparatory Program?

 The Advanced Standing Optometry Preparatory Program (ASOPP) has replaced the International Optometric Bridging Program (IOBP) at the University of Waterloo, School of Optometry & Vision Science.
 ASOPP provides an education pathway for individuals who have completed optometry training outside of North America and who wish to obtain a license to practice in Canada.
-This newly redesigned bridging program is scheduled to begin in April 2022.
+This newly redesigned bridging program began April 2022.
 ASOPP is designed to ensure advanced standing students will be prepared to join the third year Doctor of Optometry program.

 Those students who successfully complete all aspects of ASOPP and years 3 and 4 of the Doctor of Optometry program will be awarded a Doctor of Optometry degree from the University of Waterloo.